alexstandiford/alexstandiford/resume.md

 ## Work Experience:

 ### GoDaddy (E-Commerce Division)
-**Senior Software Development Engineer - October 2020 - Present**
+**Senior Software Development Engineer - October 2021 - Present**

-At GoDaddy, my role is to help their e-commerce team improve and maintain their managed e-commerce offerings, specifically for WooCommerce.
+At GoDaddy, I work with a team of developers who build, and maintain their Managed WooCommerce offerings..
+While working here, I have played a role in introducing several features, provide opinions and input on development architecture, and of course, write lots of code.

+* Participate in agile development workflows
+* Advised on architectural code decisions, and optimizations
+* Work extensively with modern PHP practices.
+* Write extensive unit tests, and participated in TDD practices
+* Work in multiple development environments, both in, and out of WordPress

+#### Technologies Used:

+* E-Commerce
+* WordPress REST API
+* Advanced PHP architecture
+* Laravel
+* WP Mock
+* REST APIs
+* PHPUnit
+* Git

 ### Sandhills Development:
 **Senior Developer – January 2019 – September 2021**